open-environment/open-waters/README.md

 ## Change Log
+* **3/25/2016 - Version 1.9:**
+    * When importing using cross tab, now only validates a result if a result value is reported
+    * When importing using cross tab, warn if activity ID already exists
+    * When importing using traditional sample template, column headers no longer must be case sensitive.
+    * When importing using traditional sample template, sample preparation date and time can now be stored in separate columns (or combined in a single column)
+    * When importing using traditional sample template, analysis start date and time can now be stored in separate columns (or combined in a single column)
+    * Automatically remove commas (e.g. thousand separators) when importing result values
+    * Organizations can now specify a default lower and upper quantitation limit for each characteristic, which is then automatically applied when PABL or PBQL is reported
+    * Organizations can now specify a default analytical method for each characteristic, which is then automatically applied if none is explicitly included in an import file
+    * Slight import performance speed improvements
 * **2/24/2016 - Version 1.8.1:**
     * Add validation when entering monitoring locations
     * Add ability to set default Sample Fraction when importing using cross-tab templates